 - To connect to outside organizations and events for women in computer science.

-WiCS has a very active undergrad committee that runs a number of events throughout the year, including the Big CSters Mentoring program, technical workshops, a speaker series, and panels and discussions about diversity in computer science and STEM.
+WiCS has a very active undergraduate committee (warmly called "Little WiCS") that is student-run.
+They offer a number of events throughout the year, including the Big CSters Mentoring program, technical workshops, a speaker series, and panels and discussions about diversity in computer science and STEM.

-With thanks and gratitude to our many industrial partners.
+With thanks and gratitude to our many corporate and industrial partners.

 Platinum sponsors • $20,000–$25,000